mvolkanatalay/scRNAseq-PulmonaryFibrosis/scRNAseq-PF.md

 This is the first part of the analysis and it contains pre-processing the data and its pre-analysis.
 The steps include

 - importing packages,
-- reading in the data and extracting its basic statistics,
+- reading the data and extracting its basic statistics,
 - creating the Seurat object and adding information to metadata,
 - adding more information to metadata,
 - visualizing various ratios and distributions,
-- filtering low quality cells,
+- filtering low-quality cells,
 - saving the Seurat object to load at any time.

 Remark this is a combined dataset of 30 samples (n=30); 10 control and 20 PF samples.
-There are 43 library identifiers which means that for some of the samples, there are more than one library.
+There are 43 library identifiers which means that for some of the samples, there is more than one library.
 The samples are also classified in terms of six diagnosis types: chronic hypersensitivity pneumonitis (cHP; n = 3), nonspecific interstitial pneumonia (NSIP; n = 2), sarcoidosis (n = 2), unclassifiable ILD (ILD; n = 1), and nonfibrotic controls (n = 10).
 The samples and cells can also be labeled as Control and PF.
 The statistics show that the data is very heterogeneous.